 - Cement bancarization of new client segments.
 The crisis has opened opportunities to accelerate financial inclusion—for instance, by distributing social aid to citizens through banking systems during and after the pandemic, including those in the informal sector.
 For example, in Morocco, 4.3 million households had access to social aid through the banking system for the first time.
 Banks could use this as a catalyst to define attractive and profitable products and value propositions for mass segments and SMEs.
 In particular, banks can address the needs of the low-income population and small businesses cost-effectively by integrating mobile financial services into their channel offer more comprehensively.

-In Africa, Flutterwave and DPO—two payment providers—have launched products to enable a seamless transition to e-sales for their African SME customers during the crisis.
+- Develop SME platforms.11 Globally, organizations are innovating to expand their offerings, including increasing payment alternatives and supporting SMEs by adapting their business models during this disruptive time.
+For example, Facebook and Instagram have announced a global roll-out of the “Facebook shop”, allowing SMEs to drive online sales directly from a Facebook page or an Instagram profile.12 In Africa, Flutterwave and DPO—two payment providers—have launched products to enable a seamless transition to e-sales for their African SME customers during the crisis.
 More broadly, payments is one of the fastest growing product categories in Africa.
 We believe it is imperative to capture this electronic-payment growth, as banks will be able to provide broader value-added services directly through their payment platforms for SMEs.

 - Adopt the right operating model to support tech-enabled innovation.
 Innovation in addressing customer needs will be critical in designing new products and services.
 It will also be essential that banks have the necessary infrastructure to support the digital transformation needed for a new delivery model centered around customers’ needs.
 A new relationship between business and tech can ensure fast time-to-market.
 For instance, a cross-functional style operating model can enable banks to rapidly innovate, adopt, execute, and scale up new products and services, as well as new ways of working.